LucasFishbein/Microsoft_Movie_Analysis/README.md

 ##### Month Released

 The movie viewing habits of the global population my change throughout the calendar year for a myriad of factors.
-This analysis compares the release month of movies with high levels of success with that of the larger database to determine what percentage of movies released in a given month reach high levels of success to therefore provide Microsoft with a recomendation on the time of year their movies should be released to maximize success liklihood.
+This analysis compares the release month of movies with high levels of success with that of the larger database to determine what percentage of movies released in a given month reach high levels of success to therefore provide Microsoft with a recommendation on the time of year their movies should be released to maximize success likelihood.

 ##### Production Budget